 The cost of auto insurance varies from city-to-city in Iowa.
 Factors like density, crime rates, street parking, and even the costs of repairs all affect the cost of car insurance.
 Below are the average rates in the ten biggest cities in Iowa:

 Des Moines: $1,165

-Uninsured/underinsured motorist coverage is optional in the state of Iowa, but is useful if you’re in an accident caused by a driver who doesn’t have enough coverage to pay for the cost of the damage.
+Uninsured/underinsured motorist coverage is optional in Iowa, but it's useful if you’re in an accident caused by a driver who doesn’t have enough coverage to pay for the cost of the damage.